 Student Learning OutcomesUpon completion of the program, students will be able to:

-1.1 Apply key business concepts and theories associated with core business areas.
+Objective 1.1 Students are able to apply key business concepts and theories associated with core business areas.

-2.1 Demonstrate skills to critically analyze business issues and communicate effectively in a written format.
+Goal 2: Analytical and Critical Writing: Students are capable of critically analyzing business conditions, and communicate effectively in a written format.

-3.1 Demonstrate market readiness in a professional setting.
+Objective 3.1 Students demonstrate market readiness in a professional setting.